panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 ## 3. JavaScript comments inside JSX

 What's interesting is you can write regular JavaScript comments inside of a JSX tag!
-Just makes sure to add a newline after the comment.
+Just make sure to add a newline after the comment.

 You can use it to add comments targeting a specic prop: